Marcela-Rocha-Martins/lab-express-basic-site/README.md

 3. **Works Page:** On the works page, you can find a selection of Ligia Fagundes Telles' literary works.
 Each work may include a brief description and cover image if available.

-4. **Photo Gallery (Bonus):** The website includes a bonus photo gallery page that displays pictures of the author and possibly some of her work-related images.

 **Usage:**

 To run this website locally, follow these steps: